[Editor’s Note: This story has been updated since it was originally published.]

+A sample of the system, which can track what customers add to their carts and automate the checkout process, has been shown off to retailers from around the world, people familiar with the matter told Reuters.
 The effort is being handled by Microsoft’s Business AI team, which includes a computer vision specialist hired from Amazon Go.
 The researchers are exploring the addition of cameras to shopping carts to track items and ways for smartphones to become a larger part of the customer journey.

 Additionally, six retailers are working with Microsoft to develop their own checkout-free or related technologies at Microsoft’s Retail Experience Center in Redmond, Wash.
 These services could bring in revenue for the software company’s cloud solution.

 Microsoft’s cloud sales are second only to Amazon’s, and offering additional services could prove a lucrative strategy for attracting more retail customers.
-Interested retailers see automated retail solutions as we way to keep pace with Amazon Go, which opened its first public location in Seattle on Jan.
+Interested retailers see automated retail solutions as a way to keep pace with Amazon Go, which opened its first public location in Seattle on Jan.
 22, 2018.

 It’s unclear how soon the technology could be scaled up and brought to market, but some experts believe it could be a major innovation in retail.
 Gene Munster, Head of Research at Loup Ventures, told Reuters that the U.S. market for automated checkout is worth an estimated $50 billion.